1. Installation

 1.2.3.3.
 Building Against other Unreal Engine Versions

-To build the AGX Dynamics for Unreal plugin from source against an Unreal Engine version other than the current default version: 5.3-5.5, the EngineVersion
+To build the AGX Dynamics for Unreal plugin from source against an Unreal Engine version other than the current default version: 5.4-5.6, the EngineVersion in the file AGXUnreal/AGXUnreal.uplugin should be manually changed to the version used.

 Once complete, the instructions in Building and Packaging from Source can be followed.